 Click here to visit the Cross Agency website for more information including the on-line plan brochure and information on who to contact for assistance.

-- All international students are automatically enrolled in the UMF Student Health Insurance Plan for the full academic year.
+- All international students will be enrolled in and billed for the UMF Student Health Insurance Plan

 Coverage Plan Cost Effective Dates